-- You can do the trial in the company place or your hotel stay during your visit in Bali.
+- You can do the trial in the company place or your hotel stay during your visit to Bali.

-- The trial will makes your wedding day a lot easier, and save more time in preparation and less stressed.
+- The trial will make your wedding day a lot easier, and save more time in preparation and less stressed.

 - Visit the Decoration Agency / Florists